Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, no other Components.

 Over the course of your adventures you have replaced your metal components with adamantine.
-You gain the following benefits:

 * When you don heavy armor, every critical hit against you counts as a normal hit instead.
 * You have resistance against bludgeoning, piercing and slashing damage from natural effects, like rockslides or boulders.